What causes epileptic seizures?

 How long do seizures last?

 Most seizures last from 30 seconds to two minutes.
 A convulsive seizure that lasts five minutes or longer is considered convulsive status epilepticus and should be treated as a medical emergency.

 What are the major types of seizures?

 The two major types of seizures are focal and generalized.
 Focal seizures are caused by an abnormal electrical activity in a localized area of the brain.
 Generalized seizures arise from both sides of the brain at the same time.

 Who treats me?

-While an initial diagnosis may come from a primary care physician, it is advised that the individual seek the help of a neurologist.
+While an initial diagnosis may come from a primary care physician, it is advised that a parent/guardian seek the help of a pediatric neurologist for their child.
 If his or her seizures are challenging to diagnose or they are not responding to standard treatment, an epileptologist should be consulted.
 Epileptologists are neurologists that have specialized in the care of epilepsy.

 Will I outgrow it?